New conservation methodolgy to retrieve lost flexibility to brittle tracing papers

 Bringing back transparency

 Whereas using the original products seems not recommendable because of its visible detrimental effects, many options are still possible: Synthetic resins can be applied to both aqueous and non-aqueous procedures.
 Anyhow, these resins would bring the transparency back and also the colour intensity.

 Yet this step obviously provides waterproofing too, the varnish will not produce any more ongoing oxidation, and it enables enough flexibility to handle the document safely.

-Characteristics After Before Observations
+Characteristics Before After Observations

 Innocuous Transparency ♣♣♣ ♣♣♣ Only limited by the addition of paper layers (not by the varnish).